 - Bit Lower!

 - Bit more!

 - OK - You're running out of time!

-While six shots on a sighter diagram at 50m is by no means exessive, they are usually used to get an understanding of the conditions.
+While six shots on a sighter diagram at 50m is by no means excessive, they are usually used to get an understanding of the weather conditions.
 Here the competitor is six shots in and has only just started that part of the shoot.